revk/ESP32-Remote/README.md

 - The BLE can announce in a number of common temperature sensor modes instead.
 - The Faikin should be set to announce its current mode, and the remoter set to track this.

+## Fan/radiator

+In addition to working with the Faikin this can send MQTT messages to turn on or off a fan or radiator.

+- The radiator mode is typically where heating is cheaper than using an air conditioning unit, it works with some level temperature prediction much like *Faikin auto* mode.
+- The fan control applies when (configurable) high CO₂ or high humidity.

 ## Hardware and options

 <img src=PCB/Remote/Remote.png width=50% align=right>